Sherlynchance/frontend/README.md

 - Click 'read more' to see more details about that hotel
 - The details of that hotel including the rooms and their prices will then be displayed for you

+For example:
+- Search "Jakarta" in the searchbox
+- Click on "Angelica Hotel"
+- The details of "Angelica Hotel" will then be displayed

 The admin can manage all databases.
 To login as the admin, go to the login page and choose admin tab.
 Then login with the following credentials
 <br>
 ```